emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

        );
 ```

-## Create a Rule for TDengine Sink
+## Create a Rule with TDengine Sink

 This section demonstrates how to create two different rules for specifying the data to be saved into TDengine and recording client's online/offline status.